Eddevinc/files2/wvd-in-a-day/04-Create-Session-Hosts.md

    ![ws name.](media/a6.png)

-4. In the Session host creation page, leave the value at default and click on **Next: Virtual Macines**.
+4. In the Session host creation page, leave the value at default and click on **Next: Virtual Machines**.

    ![ws name.](media/a7.png)